 So this time I took a much more random approach.
 My first Step was to call upon an Integrated Mapping Software Site.
 Specifically, I used Google Earth.
 What I wanted was a map that would show inns and hotels as pinpoints on the map.
 To test this I pulled up a map of the Mendocino Coast and then did a search for Inns and hotels.
 Within the first 15 listings I discovered a number of properties that didn’t appear on Expedia or other hotel search engines.
 By the map I could clearly see which properties appeared to “cling” to the coastline – very promising.
 Then, using Google Earth I could zoom into the property from every direction permitting me to view even the features they may not want to highlight on their website.
 Wow, really cool, I discovered several properties that looked like just what I wanted.

 We ended up staying at a Select Registry Inn (the best 400 inns in North America) overlooking the Mendocino Coast.
 Each evening we relaxed to the sound of waves breaking on the shore.
-It was quiet and secluded but with all the complimentary amenities one would want including wood burning fireplace, full breakfast, daily wine tasting, WIFi, cookies, and all the coffee you could drink, but no aspirin.
+It was quiet and secluded but with all the complimentary amenities one would want including wood burning fireplace, full breakfast, daily wine tasting, free WIFi, cookies, and all the coffee you could drink, but no aspirin.
 We got to sit with the inn owners who shared tips on local dining, hiking, and site seeing.
 We had a wonderful visit and it was the perfect lodging.